irisnet/irishub/docs/cli-client/distribution/README.md

 ## introduction

-This document describe how to use the the command line interfaces of distribution module.
+This document describes how to use the the command line interfaces of distribution module.

 ## Usage